 Anne Bahr Thompson is a listener, collaborator and tireless innovator above all else.
-She is gifted in seeing the potential in people and brands—inviting others to gain new perspectives alongside her and guiding them to bring these new possibilities to life.
+Gifted in seeing the potential in people and brands, she invites others to gain new perspectives alongside her and guides them to strategically bring these new possibilities to life.

 An early pioneer of the purpose space, a Superbrands Branding Leader, a Trust Across America Top Thought Leader and a GCPIT Global Woman in Leadership, Anne is the author of DO GOOD, which details her pioneering Me-to-We continuum of Brand Citizenship®.
 With her unique, career-long perspective of branding and marketing, Anne built the research-based insights for the 5-step model over more than ten years.
 Like the proverbial canary in the coal mine, she started to observe how people’s definitions of value and connections to brands were getting turned upside down—without many of us noticing, or too many of us failing to understand the import.

 Anne’s writings have been published in Brands and Branding (Economist Books), hbr.com, Bloomberg News, The Guardian, Journal of Brand Strategy and many other industry publications.
 She’s been interviewed on numerous podcasts, radio shows and Fox Business, and spoken at the United Nations, international conferences, business schools and client events.
-An active community volunteer, she is extremely proud of the work she has done for non-profit and humanitarian aid organizations.
-She’s served on boards and committees for non-profits in both the US and the UK.
-And today, is on the executive board of the Asherah Foundation, which awards second chance scholarships for women around the world.
+An active community volunteer, she’s served on boards and committees for non-profits in both the US and the UK—and worked with humanitarian aid organizations on a pro bono basis.